What is the Difference Between Ramadan and Normal Days?

 The blessed month of Ramadan is not just any ordinary month.
 It's a special opportunity.
 But many people spend it just like normal days.

-Let's see what difference a Muslim should make between Ramadan and the rest of the days.
+Let's see what difference a Muslim should make between Ramadan and the rest of the year.

 What Are People's Problems?

-Many individuals spend Ramadan just like normal days, too.
-The same routine, the same tasks, no special change.
-But is this correct?
 From blessed Hadith, we learn that the Messenger of Allah ﷺ would start preparing one or two months before Ramadan.
-He ﷺ would finish His tasks so that He could worship more in Ramadan.
-What does this teach us - that Ramadan is not an ordinary month.
+He ﷺ would finish His worldly tasks so that He could worship more during this month.
+This teaches us clearly Ramadan is not an ordinary month.

 The Biggest Difference in Reward